seosgithub/flok/docs/services/vm.md

 Reads to the `vm_cache` will currently block; but reads to the disk will not block.
 This will be changed in the future so that `vm_cache` will not block when we have a `low_priority` internal queue configured for flok.

+This forwards to the pagers `watch` function with the given `id` of the page and the `hash` value of the page.

 **To re-iterate, flok has a different concept of what constitutes a read.
 Flok does not distinguish between a read and the want to know about changes to a page.
 Flok considers controllers that have just watched a page to have an invalid copy of that page, and thus need to be notified that the page has changed for first read**
   * Parameters
     * `ns` - The namespace of the page, e.g. 'user'